fleetdm/fleet/handbook/security.md

 **Answer**: We highly recommend that you do so.
 Facebook accounts, personal email, Twitter accounts, cryptocurrency trading sites and much more support FIDO U2F authentication, the standard used by security keys.
-Fleet will **never ask for your keys back** they are yours to use everywhere you can.
+Fleet will **never ask for your keys back**.
+They are yours to use everywhere you can.

 2. Can I use my phone as a security key?